neilpradhan/Datapipeline_for_e_commerce/README.md

 - Use Dbt for Transformation
 - Building a robust testing pipeline
 - Use advanced features of BigQuery like partitioning and clustering.
+- Consider different kinds of Data modelling depending on the scope of queries and performance required